herzog31/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

     This variable must be set up for the AEM as a Cloud Service environment as well.

+6. (Optional) To enable staged catalog features, you need to create an integration token for your Magento instance.
+Please follow the steps at [Getting Started](./getting-started.md#staging) to create the token.

+    Create a file called `COMMERCE_AUTH_HEADER` in `crx-quickstart/secrets` with the following content:

+    ```
+    Authorization: Bearer <Access Token>
+    ```

+    When starting AEM as a Cloud Service SDK, add the following parameter:

+    ```bash
+    -D org.apache.felix.configadmin.plugin.interpolation.secretsdir=<path to aem>/crx-quickstart/secrets
+    ```

-6. Start the AEM as a Cloud Service SDK
+7. Start the AEM as a Cloud Service SDK

-7. Start the local GraphQL proxy server
+8. Start the local GraphQL proxy server

     To make the Magento GraphQL endpoint available locally for the CIF add-on and the CIF components use the following command.
 The GraphQL endpoint will then be available at `http://localhost:3002/graphql`.
     Example Mac OSX: